oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   Published branch will only contain the template rather than a complete version of the work product.

-> NOTE: as of May 2020, renaming default branches from Main /
-> Master to Published is work in progress.

 ### Figure 2: Work Product Repository Branching Concept

 ![Work Product Repo Branching